pudly/schmopera-hugo/content/articles/prts-passio-closes-seraphic-fires-passionate-series.md

 ---
-title: Pärt's Passio closes Seraphic Fire's passionate series
+title: "Pärt&#039;s Passio closes Seraphic Fire&#039;s passionate series"
 ---

 The score to Arvo Pärt's monumental *Passio* includes only three tempo indications: the first seven measures are to be sung "on the slow side"; the last seven measures, "very slowly"; while the sixty-five minutes of intense, mesmerizing music in between are marked at an unrelenting 132 quarter-note beats per minute.
 Neither fermatas nor unmeasured pauses stem the flow; instead, rests are counted in strict metre.